-Medicare says it has identified overpayments for home health claims, most of them due to insufficient documentation of the face-to-face encounter required prior to certifying a Medicare patient's eligibility for the home health benefit.*
+In 2014, Medicare says it had identified overpayments for home health claims, most of them due to insufficient documentation of the face-to-face encounter required prior to certifying a Medicare patient's eligibility for the home health benefit.*

-In addition, the physician must title ("Face-to-Face Encounter"), sign, and date the face-to-face encounter documentation.
+to title, sign, and date the face-to-face encounter narrative.

 Confined to the home — Describe why the patient is homebound.
 An individual is considered "confined to the home" if both of the following two criteria are met:

 - The patient must either: